-- Program Exit Survey: It is published and disseminated among the students of the graduating batches to gauge their understanding and perception towards the attainment of the program objectives/graduation attributes. - Alumni Survey: Designed to measure the perception of alumni on the attainment of POs and PSOs including the level of preparation and exposure imparted by the program. - Employer Survey: It is sought annually to understand the curricular gaps and take their inputs for the overall improvement.
+- 1. Program Exit Survey: It is published and disseminated among the students of the graduating batches to gauge their understanding and perception towards the attainment of the program objectives/graduation attributes. - 2.
+Alumni Survey: Designed to measure the perception of alumni on the attainment of POs and PSOs including the level of preparation and exposure imparted by the program. - 3.
+Employer Survey: It is sought annually to understand the curricular gaps and take their inputs for the overall improvement.

 File Description Documents

-Upload any additional information No File Uploaded
+Upload any additional information View File

-Paste link for additional Information Nil
+Paste link for additional Information https://drive.google.com/drive/folders/1_x DCEzQyejoNqfTsyaiqQOzn2bei96zH?usp=sharing